Search by Keyword

 Song Structure and Style

-The song's structure is somewhat standard fare, it being 'verse/ bridge/ verse/ verse (solo)/ bridge/ verse' (or abaaba) with an introduction and conclusion thrown in, both of which consist of the same chord pattern heard in the verses.
+The song's structure is somewhat standard fare for The Beatles, it being 'verse/ bridge/ verse/ verse (solo)/ bridge/ verse' (or abaaba) with an introduction and conclusion thrown in, both of which consist of the identical chord pattern heard in the verses.

-The introduction is eight measures in length, which is equivalent to half the length of each verse.
-This introduction consists of George on acoustic rhythm guitar, Ringo playing a scaled down drum pattern that alternates two kick drum beats with one hi-hat flare per measure, John playing a single bass note per measure for the first seven measures (adding a little bit more in the eighth measure) and, strikingly, Paul playing a lead piano part without any chords, a single key at a time.
-The eighth measure adds Eric Clapton's first lead guitar fill as a nice segue into the first verse that follows.
+The intro is eight measures in length, which is equivalent to half the length of each verse.
+This introduction consists of Harrison on acoustic rhythm guitar, Ringo displaying a scaled down drum pattern alternating two kick drum beats with a single hi-hat flare per measure, Lennon performing a single bass note per measure for the first seven measures (adding a bit more in the eighth measure) and, strikingly, Paul playing a lead piano part without any chords, a single key at a time.
+The eighth measure adds Eric Clapton's first lead guitar fill, this acting as a suitable segue into the opening verse that follows directly afterwards.

-This first verse, which is sixteen measures long, continues with the same instrumentation for the first eight measures, but with some added elements.
-These include George's double-tracked lead vocals and Eric improvising an electric rhythm guitar pattern throughout, ending with a nice guitar fill in the seventh and eighth measures.
+The opening verse, which is sixteen measures in length, continues with the identical instrumentation for the first eight measures, along with some added elements.
+These include Harrison's double-tracked lead vocals and Eric Clapton improvising his electric rhythm guitar pattern throughout, ending with a nice guitar fill in the seventh and eighth measures.
 Paul plays a full-chord piano part as performed during the rhythm track, although this is quite low in the mix.
 Ringo chimes in on the eighth measure with his first drum fill in anticipation of his full drum beat pattern as heard in the rest of the verse.

-The second half of the first verse changes things up a bit, Ringo adding a stick tapping pattern on top of his drum beat from the rhythm track and Paul adding some nice backing harmonies in the ninth through twelfth measures.
-John plays dual notes on bass during the thirteenth through sixteenth measures, with Eric adding another tasty guitar lick in the final two measures to go along with Ringo's drum fill.
+The second half of the opening verse changes things up a bit, Ringo adding his stick tapping pattern on top of his drum beat from the rhythm track while Paul adds in some nice backing harmonies in the ninth through twelfth measures.
+John plays dual notes on his bass during the thirteenth through sixteenth measures, with Eric Clapton adding another tasty guitar lick in the final two measures to go along with Ringo's drum fill.

-The second verse is next which is quite similar to the instrumentation of the second half of the first verse, meaning it includes Paul's harmony vocals and Ringo's stick tapping pattern.
-John's bass has now evolved into bass chord-like playing which adds a nice full dirty sound to the song.
-Eric Clapton's final guitar lick of this verse is actually the beginning of his landmark guitar solo for the solo verse that follows.
-Other than Eric Clapton's lead guitar, the full instrumentation of this sixteen-measure verse includes acoustic guitar and organ by George, bass and piano by Paul, bass by John, and drums and stick tapping by Ringo, along with Ringo's tambourine which arrives quietly in the tenth measure and increases in volume as the measures progress.
+The second verse is next to be heard which contains quite similar instrumentation to the second half of the first verse, meaning it includes Paul's harmony vocals and Ringo's stick tapping pattern.
+Lennon's bass has now evolved into bass chord-like playing which adds a nice full dirty sound to the song.
+Eric Clapton's final guitar phrase of this verse is actually the beginning of his landmark guitar solo for the following instrumental verse.
+Other than Eric Clapton's lead guitar, the full instrumentation found in this sixteen-measure verse consists of acoustic guitar and organ by Harrison, bass and piano by Paul, bass by John, and drums and stick tapping by Ringo, along with Ringo's tambourine which comes in quietly in the tenth measure and increases in volume as the measures progress.

-The second bridge is then heard which is similar to the first instrumentally, with the addition of Ringo's tambourine hits which, in the first half, accent the fourth beat of most measures and, in the second half, accent the second beat in most measures.
-Did he get mixed up?
-Maybe if George Martin had been there that day this would have been set right.
+The second bridge is then heard which is similar to the first bridge instrumentally, with the addition of Ringo's tambourine hits that, during the first half, accent the fourth beat of most measures and, in the second half, accent the second beat in most cases.
+Did Ringo get mixed up?
+If George Martin had been there that day, this probably would have been set right.

-The final verse is then heard which is mostly similar to the second verse but, since George leaves a gap in the vocals in the tenth through twelfth measures, Ringo's tambourine appears to fill in this gap.
-Paul then harmonizes with George on the final vocal line of the song, which is “Still my guitar gently wee-eee-eeeps,” the tambourine blazing back as the final word is ringing out.
+The last verse is then heard which is mostly similar to the second verse but, since George leaves a gap in the vocals in the tenth through twelfth measures, Ringo's tambourine appears to fill in this gap.
+Paul then sings harmony with George on the final vocal line of the song, which is “Still my guitar gently wee-eee-eeeps,” the tambourine blazing back as the final word is ringing out.

-This wanders directly into the song's fading conclusion which is approximately the length of two verses, or 32 measures.
-While Eric Clapton is flailing away with his appropriately melodic closing guitar solo, the rest of the instrumentation is firing on all cylinders to great effect, George double-tracked vocalizing “awe”s and “yeah”s as the song slowly diminishes in volume.
-Ringo's tambourine keeps disappearing and reappearing throughout these measures as if his arm is getting tired, but this just adds to the highly infectious spontaneous atmosphere of the recording.
+This wanders directly into the song's faded conclusion, this approximately stretching to the length of two verses, or 32 measures in length.
+While Eric Clapton flails away with his appropriately melodic closing guitar solo, the remainder of the instrumentation is firing on all cylinders to great effect, Harrison's double-tracked vocalizing “awe”s and “yeah”s being heard as the song slowly lessens in volume.
+Ringo's tambourine keeps disappearing and reappearing throughout these measures as if his arm was getting tired, but this just adds to the highly infectious spontaneous atmosphere of the recording.
 Also of note is Paul's organ glissando in the eighth measure of this conclusion, adding to the feeling of general camaraderie in the studio on this day.

 American Releases

-The group's double-album "The Beatles," aka the "White Album," was released in the US on November 25th, 1968, "While My Guitar Gently Weeps" being included on side one.
+The group's double-album titled "The Beatles," aka the "White Album," was released in America on November 25th, 1968, "While My Guitar Gently Weeps" being included on side one.
 As it turned out, the four sides of the album each contained one George Harrison composition, which balanced out quite nicely.
-The first compact disc release of the album was on August 24th, 1987, the album then being re-released on CD for a 30th Anniversary limited edition release on November 23rd, 1998.
-A newly remastered CD release was on September 9th, 2009, while the first mono vinyl release of the album in the US was on September 9th, 2014.
+The first compact disc release of the album set was on August 24th, 1987, the album then being re-released on CD for a 30th Anniversary limited edition release on November 23rd, 1998.
+The remastered CD came out on September 9th, 2009, while the first mono vinyl release of the album in the US was on September 9th, 2014.
 A vibrant new stereo mix of the album was then released on vinyl on November 9th, 2018.

-Enough attention was given to the song that, by 1973, it was deemed worthy of inclusion on the official compilation album “The Beatles/1967-1970,” aka the “Blue Album.”
-This double-album was released on April 2nd, 1973, first making it onto CD on September 20th, 1993, and then as a remastered CD on August 10th, 2010.
+Enough attention was being heaped upon this song that, by 1973, it was deemed worthy to be included within the official compilation album “The Beatles/1967-1970,” aka the “Blue Album.”
+This double-album was released on April 2nd, 1973, first making it onto CD on October 5th, 1993, and then as a remastered CD on October 19th, 2010 and remastered vinyl on October 31st, 2014.

-A surprising release of the song was on November 8th, 1976, this being on the album "The Best Of George Harrison."
-While all of the other Beatles had individual 'greatest hits' packages released around this time, George's was the only one that included Beatles material alongside selections from his solo career.
-It was certified gold and was released on CD in 1987.
+A surprising release of this track was on November 8th, 1976, this being on the LP entitled "The Best Of George Harrison."
+While the other Beatles had individual 'best of' packages released around this time, George's was the only one that included group material alongside selections from his solo career.
+This Capitol album was certified gold and was released on CD in 1987.

-An interesting US vinyl edition of the “White Album” was released on January 7th, 1982, this being manufactured by Mobile Fidelity Sound Lab in Chatsworth, California as part of their "Original Master Recording" series.
-Their practice was to prepare a new master utilizing half-speed mastering technology from the original master tapes, in this case using the leased sub-master from Capitol Records.
-This release, which sounded superior to all previous British and American pressings, was packaged in a non-embossed unnumbered cover that did not include the usual poster/lyric sheet or individual Beatles portraits as contained in standard releases.
+An interesting American vinyl edition of the “White Album” was released on January 7th, 1982 that was manufactured by Mobile Fidelity Sound Lab located in Chatsworth, California as part of their "Original Master Recording" series.
+They made a new master utilizing half-speed mastering technology from the original master tapes, in this case by using the leased sub-master from Capitol Records.
+This 1982 release, which sounded far superior to previous UK and US pressings, was packaged within a non-embossed unnumbered cover that did not include the usual poster/lyric sheet or individual Beatles portraits as contained in standard releases.
 This nonetheless excellent edition of the album was only available for a short time and is quite collectible today.

 “While My Guitar Gently Weeps” may not have been initially released as a single in the US like it was in many other countries (as the b-side of “Ob-La-Di, Ob-La-Da"), but it did eventually appear as an American single on January 24th, 1996.
-Part of the Capitol Cema “For Jukeboxes Only” series, with “Blackbird” as the b-side, this single was printed on blue vinyl.
-Interestingly, the beginning of "While My Guitar Gently Weeps" on this single release has a faded-up intro, not unlike what is heard on "Eight Days A Week."
-The beginning of the first measure is missing entirely while the song comes to full volume during the fourth measure.
-It can be assumed that the engineer who prepared this release was making sure he didn't inadvertently include John's "Eh-up!" heard in the closing second of the previous "White Album" track "The Continuing Story Of Bungalow Bill."
+As a part of the Capitol Cema series “For Jukeboxes Only,” with “Blackbird” as the b-side, this single was printed on blue vinyl.
+Most interestingly, the beginning of "While My Guitar Gently Weeps" on this single release has a faded-up intro, not unlike what is heard on "Eight Days A Week."
+The beginning of the first measure was missing entirely while the song comes to full volume during the fourth measure.
+It can be assumed that the engineer who prepared this release was making sure he did not inadvertently include Lennon's "Eh-up!" heard in the closing second of the previous "White Album" track "The Continuing Story Of Bungalow Bill."

-On September 9th, 2009, the group's entire mono catalog was released in the box set “The Beatles In Mono,” which included the rare mono mix of “While My Guitar Gently Weeps” that hadn't been heard on American shores until that time.
+On September 9th, 2009, the group's entire mono catalog was released within the CD box set “The Beatles In Mono,” which included the rare mono mix of “While My Guitar Gently Weeps” that had not been available in the US until then.
+The vinyl edition of this box set was released on September 9th, 2014.

-On November 9th, 2018, various editions of the "White Album" were released to commemorate its 50th Anniversary that featured interesting versions of "While My Guitar Gently Weeps."
-The "Deluxe" edition, which was made available in a 3CD set and a limited edition 180-gram 4LP vinyl set, contains the newly created Giles Martin mix of the "White Album" as well as the complete set of Esher demos that The Beatles recorded in late May of 1968.
-The "Super Deluxe" 6CD + 1Blu-ray edition also contains the newly discovered "take two" of the song as performed acoustically by George and Paul on July 25th, 1968, as well as "take 27" as recorded on September 6th, 1968 with an alternate Eric Clapton performance.
+On November 9th, 2018, multiple editions of the "White Album" were released to commemorate the album's 50th Anniversary that featured interesting versions of "While My Guitar Gently Weeps."
+The "Deluxe" edition, which was made available in a 3CD set and as a limited edition 180-gram 4LP vinyl set, contains the newly created Giles Martin mix of the "White Album" as well as the complete set of Esher demos that The Beatles recorded in late May of 1968.
+The "Super Deluxe" 6CD + 1Blu-ray edition also contains the newly discovered "take two" of the song as performed acoustically by George and Paul on July 25th, 1968, as well as "take 27" from their September 6th, 1968 session with an alternate Eric Clapton performance.

-As for solo releases of the song, “The Concert For Bangladesh,” the triple-album live set from “George Harrison And Friends” was released in the US on December 20th, 1971.
-As mentioned above, the show-stopping live rendition of “Gently Weeps” is included therein, with George, Ringo and Eric Clapton playing their respective parts to a highly appreciative crowd at Madison Square Garden in New York.
+As for the solo releases of this song, “The Concert For Bangladesh,” the triple LP live set performed by “George Harrison And Friends” was released on December 20th, 1971 in the US.
+As mentioned above, the show-stopping live rendition of “Gently Weeps” is included therein, with George, Ringo and Eric Clapton playing their respective parts for a highly appreciative crowd at Madison Square Garden in New York.
 This album was first released on CD on July 30th, 1991, and then as a remastered set on October 24th, 2005.

-Also, George's album “Live In Japan” was released in America on July 14th, 1992, which included “Gently Weeps” as performed with Eric Clapton.
+Also, Harrison's “Live In Japan” came out in America on July 14th, 1992, which included “Gently Weeps” as performed with Eric Clapton.
 A remastered CD of this album was released sometime in 2004.

-On November 7th, 2003, the tribute album "Concert For George" was released, which contained the stunning all-star performance of music in George Harrison's honor at the Royal Albert Hall in London.
-As mentioned above, the performance of "While My Guitar Gently Weeps" contained on this release included Paul McCartney, Ringo Starr and Eric Clapton among many other musical luminaries.
+On November 7th, 2003, "Concert For George" was released, this album set containing a stunning all-star performance of music in George Harrison's honor at the Royal Albert Hall in London.
+As mentioned above, the performance of "While My Guitar Gently Weeps" contained here included Paul McCartney, Ringo Starr, Eric Clapton and Dhani Harrison among various other musical luminaries.

 Live Performances

-Since "While My Guitar Gently Weeps" had become such an iconic George Harrison song, it is a given that he would probably perform it whenever he would take a live stage somewhere.
-So began this trend on August 1st, 1971 with two performances of "The Concert For Bangladesh" at Madison Square Garden in New York City.
-These two benefit performances, at 2:30 and 8 pm respectively, were organized by George and Ravi Shankar to raise funds and public awareness for refugees from East Pakistan following the Bangladesh Liberation War related genocide.
-As described above, George, Ringo and Eric Clapton, among many others, worked at recreating on stage the Beatles "White Album" classic.
+Since "While My Guitar Gently Weeps" had later become such an iconic George Harrison composition, it became a given that he would probably perform the song whenever he would take a concert stage somewhere.
+This trend started on August 1st, 1971 with two live performances of "The Concert For Bangladesh" at New York's Madison Square Garden.
+Both benefit shows, at 2:30 and 8 pm respectively, had been organized by George and Ravi Shankar for raising funds and public awareness for the refugees from East Pakistan following the Bangladesh Liberation War related genocide.
+As detailed above, George, Ringo, Eric Clapton, Billy Preston and many others worked at recreating on stage the Beatles "White Album" classic.

-In November of 1974, George began a 45 date tour of North America to promote his soon-to-be-released album “Dark Horse.”
-The band included Billy Preston, Tom Scott, Andy Newmark and Jim Horn among others, the two-and-a-half hour show also featuring Ravi Shankar and friends performing traditional and contemporary Indian music.
-A few Beatles songs were performed during this tour, “While My Guitar Gently Weeps” being one of them.
+In November of 1974, George began a 45 date tour of North America in promotion of his soon-to-be-released LP “Dark Horse.”
+The group included Billy Preston, Tom Scott, Andy Newmark and Jim Horn among many others, the two-and-a-half hour shows also featuring Ravi Shankar and his friends performing traditional and contemporary Indian music.
+There were a few Beatles songs performed during this tour, “While My Guitar Gently Weeps” being one of them.

-Since this tour got its share of criticism from reviewers and fans alike, George shied away from live performances for quite a long time, only periodically gracing a stage.
-His appearance at the Prince's Trust Rock Gala in London on June 5, 1987 was a welcome surprise, his performance of “While My Guitar Gently Weeps” being almost expected but very well received.
-George's tour of Japan was equally surprising, this stretching from December 1st through 17th, 1991, “Gently Weeps” being part of his extensive set list.
+Since this tour got its share of criticism from reviewers and fans alike, George shied away from live performances for quite a long time, only periodically returning to the stage.
+His appearance at the Prince's Trust Rock Gala in London on June 5, 1987 was a big surprise, his performance of “While My Guitar Gently Weeps” being almost expected but very well received.
+Harrison's tour of Japan was equally surprising, this stretching from December 1st through 17th, 1991, “Gently Weeps” being part of his extensive set list.
 Then on April 6th, 1992, George performed a benefit concert at the Royal Albert Hall in London for the Natural Law Party, this version of “Gently Weeps” including Ringo Starr on drums.

-Surprisingly, Paul performed a version of the song with Eric Clapton on June 3rd, 2002 in London at the "Party At The Palace" event during the "Golden Jubilee Of Queen Elizabeth II," the Queen herself being in attendance.
-And, as detailed above, the “Concert For George” featured the song as well, performed by a star studded band including Eric Clapton, Paul, Ringo, Billy Preston, Jeff Lynne and many others.
-This breathtaking performance was on November 7th, 2003 at the Royal Albert Hall in London.
+Surprisingly, Paul performed a rendition of the song with Eric Clapton on June 3rd, 2002 in London at the "Party At The Palace" event during the "Golden Jubilee Of Queen Elizabeth II," the Queen herself being in attendance.
+And, as stated previously, the “Concert For George” also featured the song, performed by a star studded group including Eric Clapton, Paul, Ringo, Billy Preston and Jeff Lynne among others.
+This concert was on November 7th, 2003 at the Royal Albert Hall in London.

 Conclusion

-Throughout most of his Beatles career, George Harrison downplayed his compositions for the group, his opinion being that his songwriting skills weren't of the caliber of his bandmates, but felt he could make a go at contributing something perfunctory to hone his skills.
-He dismissed his early work, such as "Don't Bother Me," "I Need You" and "You Like Me Too Much," rather unfairly, even being overly critical at times.
+Throughout most of his career as a Beatle, George Harrison downplayed the compositions he offered up to the group, his opinion being his songwriting skills weren't of the caliber of his bandmates, but felt he could make a go at contributing something perfunctory to hone his skills.
+He dismissed early works, such as "Don't Bother Me," "I Need You" and "You Like Me Too Much," rather unfairly, his assessments coming across as overly critical at times.

-As time went on, however, his enlightened outlook on life, courtesy of studying Eastern spirituality, culture and music, couldn't help but show itself in his later compositions.
-Later songs such as “Within You Without You” and “The Inner Light” were viewed somewhat higher by their writer, him proud to explain their inspiration in interviews.
-But when “While My Guitar Gently Weeps” came about, he knew he had something special and worked painstakingly with the other Beatles at getting the recording on par with how he envisioned it.
-Thereafter, he was proud enough to feature the song on stage whenever the opportunity presented itself.
-He even reprised the song on his 1975 album “Extra Texture” with a composition entitled “This Guitar (Can't Keep From Crying).”
+As time went on, however, his enlightened outlook on life, courtesy of his study of Eastern spirituality, culture and music, couldn't help but reveal itself in his writing.
+His later songs, such as “Within You Without You” and “The Inner Light,” were viewed higher by their writer, him proud to explain their inspiration in interviews.
+But when “While My Guitar Gently Weeps” came about, he knew he had something quite special here and worked painstakingly with the other Beatles at getting the recording on par with how he envisioned it.
+Thereafter, George was proud enough to feature the song on stage whenever the opportunity presented itself.
+He even reprised it on his 1975 LP “Extra Texture” with a song called “This Guitar (Can't Keep From Crying).”

-Beatles fans around the world had been impressed with his songwriting skills throughout the early '60s.
-But as of late 1968, it appears that George finally had written something that actually impressed himself.
+Beatle enthusiasts around the world had been impressed with George's songwriting skills throughout the early '60s.
+But as of late 1968, it appears that he finally had written something that actually impressed himself.
 And indeed it should have.
-As stated above, even Paul, when discussing "While My Guitar Gently Weeps" during his 2021 Hulu "McCartney 3,2,1" series, had to acknowledge regarding its writer, "He became one of the greats!"
+As stated above, even Paul, when discussing Harrison's song "While My Guitar Gently Weeps" in the 2021 Hulu program "McCartney 3,2,1," had to acknowledge regarding its writer, "He became one of the greats!"

 Song Summary